 The Facts on FATCA

-Canada and the United States signed an inter-governmental agreement known as the Foreign Account Tax Compliance Act (FATCA) in order to combat tax evasion.
-This Act came into effect on July 1, 2014.
-Canadian financial institutions, like SCU, must identify and report their U.S. members to the Canada Revenue Agency (CRA).
+In 2014, Canada and the United States signed an inter-governmental agreement known as the Foreign Account Tax Compliance Act (FATCA).
+This Act requires Canadian financial institutions, SCU included, to identify and report U.S. members to the Canada Revenue Agency (CRA).

-According to the CRA, "In Canada, your tax status is not generally determined by your citizenship(s).
+According to the CRA, “In Canada, your tax status is not generally determined by your citizenship(s).
 However, the U.S. taxes on the basis of both residency and citizenship.
-Since Canada has agreed to identify U.S. residents and U.S. citizens with certain financial accounts in Canada, your Canadian financial institution may ask whether you are a U.S. person, and may explain that the U.S. taxes on the basis of citizenship as well as residency".
+Canada has agreed to identify U.S. residents and U.S. citizens with certain financial accounts in Canada.
+Your Canadian financial institution may ask whether you are a U.S. person, and may explain to you that the U.S. will tax you on the basis of citizenship as well as residency”.

 The Facts on CRS